MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxevents/nf-acxevents-acxeventaddeventdata.md

 ## -remarks

+An ACXEVENTDATA represents the EVENT obj from the client.

-An AcxEvent represents an asynchronous notification available at the driver level.
-Events can be added to AcxCircuits, AcxStreams, AcxElements and AcxPins.
+An ACXEVENT represents an asynchronous notification available at the driver level.
+Events can be added to ACXCIRCUITs, ACXSTREAMs, ACXELEMENTs and ACXPINs.
 Internally they are exposed as KS events to upper layers.

 ### Example

-TBD - Anything else to add to this code sample?

 This sample shows the use of AcxEventAddEventData.